Safety & Resources

 - Be predictable.
 Make eye contact with motorists, and use hand signals to indicate your intentions.

-- Only park at bike racks: Bicycles locked to anything other than a bike rack are subject to impoundment.
+- Only park at bike racks: Bicycles and e-scooters locked to anything other than a bike rack are subject to impoundment.

-- Always yield to pedestrians: Give audible warning or dismount to pass when sidewalks are crowded or narrow.
+- Always yield to pedestrians: Slow down and scoot over to pass someone on foot, and give audible warning.
+Dismount to pass when sidewalks are crowded or narrow.

 - Ride only on paved surfaces.
 Don’t take shortcuts through the grass.